cinalselin/cinalselin/README.md

 ### Hi, I'm Selin 👋🏽
-I am frontend developer with a strong background in design.
-I have graduated with a Bachelor's Degree in communication design in 2015 and successfully completed a front-end- Development bootcamp at [super(code)](https://www.super-code.de/) in October 2022.
-Currently working as a UI Designer & frontend developer
+I'm a frontend developer with a strong background in design.
+Graduated with a Bachelor's Degree in communication design in 2015 and successfully completed a front-end- Development bootcamp at [super(code)](https://www.super-code.de/).
+Currently working as a UI Designer & Frontend developer

 You can contact me via [Linkedin](https://www.linkedin.com/in/selincinal)